 - By adhering to galvanised steel sheets, it improves the resonance of the sheet.

-- By increasing the insulation at low frequencies, the air chambers used can be as small as possible.
+- By increasing the insulation at low frequencies, cavaties used can be kept to a minimal size.

 - By increasing the mass of lightweight walls, a higher acoustic performance is achieved.

-- It shifts the resonance frequencies of the rigid elements making the insulation higher.
+- It shifts the resonance frequencies of the rigid elements making the insulation stronger.

 - Between insulators, it transforms acoustic energy into dynamics, improving insulation at low frequencies.